A woman, 61, was found dead after being attacked by a pit bull she was dog sitting.

 Post-Fatality Dog Bites

 UPDATE 10/07/18: Last week, we were finally able to talk to the county coroner.
 He confirmed the victim suffered a fatal heart attack and was bitten by the dog afterward.
-The bites were post-fatality.
+The bites were inflicted post-mortem.
 Despite the conflicting media reports, one news report did clearly state this.
 Initially, police did not know the order of the events, not until the autopsy was complete.
 To add more confusion, this pit bull attacked the man who tried to help the woman and also had a history of attacks.

 09/13/18: Woman Found Dead

 Morgan County, MO - On September 1, the Morgan County Sheriff’s Department received a 911 call from a man who reported that a 61-year old woman had been viciously attacked by a large pit bull at a home in the 30000 block of Proctor Road.
 The woman was dog sitting the pit bull at the owner's home.
 The man went to the home to check on the woman, Morgan County Sheriff Norman Dills said.
 He found her on the ground, and when he tried to help her, the pit bull attacked him.

 Responding paramedics found the woman on the floor, but could not treat her due to the aggressive pit bull that was guarding her body.
 In addition to the September 1 attacks on the woman and man, who required surgery for his wounds, the pit bull attacked two other people previously, Sheriff Dills said.
 Deputies were forced to gun down the dog to reach the woman.
 When emergency responders were able to reach her, they discovered she was deceased.